 "Without question, CBL enhances and expands my academic course content in surprising, unexpected, and positive ways.
 All students comment on the value of having to apply and adapt their intellectual knowledge in a non-academic setting.
 They also gain a greater awareness of the complex world around them and an understanding that their education is not confined to the four walls of a college classroom.
 While I have to relinquish a certain degree of control in utilizing CBL, CBL can have transformative and lasting effects on my students.
 The end results far outweigh the perceived risks."

--Bridget Franco, Assistant Professor of Spanish
+-Bridget Franco, Associate Professor, Spanish

 - Resources for course development